Tuition is a highly rewarding career path to follow.

 6. Search for job opportunities

 When it comes to finding work as a tutor, you won’t be short of options.
-Indeed, there are plenty of job opportunities out there that will cater to your personal preferences and working style.
+Indeed, there are plenty of job opportunities in the education sector out there that will cater to your personal preferences and working style.

 Most tutors start out by working on a freelance basis.
 Once you book your first student, word of mouth marketing could mean you’ll have a regular flow of students which you could teach in groups or one-on-one.
 To get you started, you could search for opportunities on job boards, contact local schools or create an online ad to help you recruit your first pupils.